 Since Wild Kiwi mainly has either Auckland or Christchurch as the starting point for their road trip journeys, below are the top accommodations that I recommend.
 (FYI: It is highly recommended that you take a minimum of 1 pre and post accommodation with your Wild Kiwi road trip journey to allot some time of relaxation before and after your flights.)

-You can check this list of countries who do NOT need tourist visas to enter New Zealand.
+You can check this list of countries to see who does NOT need tourist visas to enter New Zealand.
 Naturally, if you’re NOT a citizen of any of the listed countries, you will then need to apply for a tourist visa in the New Zealand embassy that’s near you.
-If you’re a Philippine citizen like me, you can read my guide on ‘How to Apply for a New Zealand Visa‘.[/box_section]
+(If you’re a Philippine citizen like me, you can read my guide on ‘How to Apply for a New Zealand Visa‘.)

 English is the dominant language spoken by most Kiwis (New Zealanders) but the country’s de jure official languages are Māori and New Zealand Sign Language (NZSL).
 Rest assured, Māori people are bilingual and can speak English too, but they’ll be happy to hear you try and speak the Māori language.